Leo M. Franklin: Leo Franklin and Henry Ford

 An accidental result of Franklin's prominence in Detroit was his relationship with Henry Ford.
 In the early 1910s, Ford and Franklin lived on the same block of Edison Avenue (and were, along with Horace Rackham, the first three residents of the block).
 Ford would occasionally stop and chat with Franklin on his way to the Ford Piquette Avenue Plant, and entertained Franklin in his home on social occasions.
 In 1913, Ford asked Albert Kahn (who, as well as being a Beth El congregant, had worked for Ford) to approach Franklin on Ford's behalf and offer him the use of a customized Model T for use on his pastoral rounds.
 Ford chose Kahn as an intermediary "lest [Franklin] would misunderstand his motive."
 Franklin, however, accepted Ford's offer, and Ford presented him with a new car every year for several years, even after Ford had moved to Dearborn.

-However, in 1920, Ford began publishing a series of anti-Semitic "International Jew" articles in his paper, The Dearborn Independent.
+However, in 1920, Ford began publishing a series of antisemitic "International Jew" articles in his paper, The Dearborn Independent.
 The articles took Franklin (and most of his Jewish colleagues) by surprise.
 Franklin believed Ford was, at heart, a good man and an ally; he wrote: "Such venom could only some from a Jew-hater of the lowest type, and here it was appearing in a newspaper owned and controlled by one whom the Jews had counted among their friends.
 It was veritably a bolt out of the blue."